fiedsch/vuetaocharts/README.md

 ## Part two (Contao)

-To be done: create Contao Content Elements that use the Vue Components.

-Once this is done: you can install the Contao Extension via composer as usual.
+To be done: <del>create Contao Content Elements that use the Vue Components.</del> Make that a packegae you can install the Contao Extension via composer as usual.

 ### TODOs